April 29, 2025

 TikTok

-How to edit your TikTok videos and clips
+How to edit TikTok videos effectively

 Editing TikTok videos is the final step in the production process—but one of the most important.
 You can have the best video in the world, but if the editing style causes you to lose a viewer's attention, there's a slim chance that they'll make it to the end.

-1. Maintain good video quality
+1. Maintain high video quality

 The TikTok editing process starts with high-quality raw footage.
 No amount of editing can fix a blurry or pixelated video.
 Use a smartphone with a good camera (such as an iPhone) or a DSLR (if you have the budget to invest) to record your TikTok videos.

 The same concept applies to your video editing tool of choice.
 Some platforms compress TikTok videos so that when you upload them to your profile, they lose quality—even if it was recorded on a fancy camera.
 Descript, however, maintains the fidelity of your uploaded videos, preventing quality loss during editing.
+This is particularly important for TikTok videos where visual quality can significantly impact engagement.

-2. Use TikTok’s editing tools
+2. Master TikTok's editing tools

 Image of TikTok’s Effect House